 If you removed the presser foot, replace it.

-And that’s it!
-You just learned how to change a sewing machine needle.
+You just learned how to change a needle on a Singer or Brother sewing machine.
 Once you’ve done it a few times, it will become muscle memory!